Mickmav/Master_Thesis_UAV/README.md

 ## Report

-A report of the project containing a benchmark and analysis of the different algorithms can be found in the "UAV_report.pdf" document.
+A report of the project containing a benchmark and analysis of the different algorithms can be found in the "Master_Thesis_Fixed_Wings_UAV_Mavros_Mickail.pdf" document.

 ## Folder Structure